 If you do this, it will give you the building blocks for setting up a solid foundation for becoming a lead guitar wizard.
 And that is what this training is all about.

 Now that you have all that down practice, practice, practice!
 Study. build up your practice routine, study the notation.
 Learn your notes and get familiar with the 12 bar blues lead guitar riff.
 You should already be familiar with the 12 bar progression.
 If not, no worries go back and learn it and the lead guitar riff that is presented to play over it will all make sense.

 Thanks so much for your time being here reading, learning and allowing me the opportunity to teach you.
-And as always, if you have any questions about anything in this lesson or anything else your learning, feel free to reach out.
+And if you haven’t already, be sure to grab my FREE action-guide “Guitar Solo Secrets” to help take your understanding of guitar solos to the next level.
+If you have any questions about anything in this lesson or anything else your learning, feel free to contact me.